OpenLinkSoftware/FacetJsClient/jsdoc.README.md

 A short description of the effect of some elements is given.
 For a detailed description of each element refer to [Faceting Browsing Service](http://vos.openlinksw.com/owiki/wiki/VOS/VirtuosoFacetsWebService).

-### API Naming Conventions
+##### API Naming Conventions

-The FctQuery methods try as far as possible to use the following naming conventions for consistency:
+Where FctQuery methods manipulate or return information about the input XML, the method naming tries, as far as possible, to use the following conventions for consistency:

-* add*Element*, remove*Element* : add or remove an XML element.
+* add{Element}, remove{Element} : adds or removes an XML element.

-* get*Element* : get information about an XML element.
+* get{Element} : gets information about an XML element.

-* set*ElementAttribute*, clear*ElementAttribute* : sets (or adds) or removes an XML element attribute.
+* set{Element}{Attribute}, clear{Element}{Attribute} : sets (or adds) or removes an XML element attribute.

-* get*ElementAttribute* : get information about an XML element attribute.
+* get{Element}{Attribute} : gets information about an XML element attribute.

+The `<query>`, `<property>` and `<property-of>` elements introduce implicit query subjects and have some attributes in common.
+Methods for manipulating these attributes, and methods relating to these subjects, use *Subject* as the element component of the method name.

 ### FctQuery